 UPDATE: Tim kindly provided his slides from the talk.
 You can download them here.

-This Thursday, 8th June, we welcome Tim Kirby, G4VXE to our club night at Pine Trees.
+On Thursday, 8th June, we welcomed Tim Kirby, G4VXE to our club night at Pine Trees.

 Anyone who has searched the web for a simple ‘This is what to do’ Internet site will doubtless have encountered lots of partial, out of date and misinformation on how to make successful contacts via the ‘birds’.

-Tim, with his talk on Simple Satellite Operating, will show how it can be done with simple equipment which most amateurs already own.
+Tim, with his talk on Simple Satellite Operating, showed how it can be done with simple equipment which most amateurs already own.

-Tim will also, weather and satellite passes permitting, attempt to work through a satellite or two during the evening.
+Tim worked through a satellite or two during the evening.